ThisWonderfulWorld/ThisWonderfulWorld.github.io/_posts/2020-06-19-WeNeedToEndRuinedWorld.md

 title: "Everyone, it's time to end Ruined World!"
 date: 2020-06-19 7:40:00 -0000
 categories: [ other ]
 description: Those who call themselves sleuths.
-It goes deeper.
+Excuse Will's message.
+Ruined World is the enemy.
 comments: true
 ---
 Everyone!
 Ruined world has continued their assault on us no longer!